 Our Trek Leaders spend the better part of the year in the cold mountains.
 They know the best ways to tackle the chilly weather and stay warm.
+Whether it is to do with layering, keeping warm in a sleeping bag or tips to use while trekking.
 Some of the tips that they gave me were very surprising, but infinitely practical.
-On that note, I’m curating some of the best points they mentioned to me.
+On that note, I’m curating some of the best points they mentioned.

 1. Layer up wisely from head to toe